An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Proposed Sequential Algorithm of Constructing EI-Optimal Design

 \section{Proposed Sequential Algorithm of Constructing EI-Optimal Design}

-In this section, we will describe the proposed efficient algorithm for constructing EI-Optimal design for GLMs.
-We will first establish several attractive properties of general equivalence theorem for EI-optimality of GLMs in Section \ref{section:GET}, which provides an intuitive way for choosing the support points to construct an EI-optimal design in a sequential fashion.
-Section \ref{section: Algorithm 2} details the proposed algorithm and develop the convergence property of the proposed algorithm.
+In this section, we will describe the proposed efficient algorithm for constructing EI-optimal design for GLMs.
+General equivalence theorem is one of the main theoretical tools to develop algorithms to construct optimal designs.
+Many Wynn-Federov type algorithms are developed based on general equivalence theorem (See \citeO{70wynn, 72wynn, 73whi, 13yang, martin2015combined}). \citeI{yang2016optimal} developed an efficient algorithm to construct $2^k$ D-optimal factorial design with binary response based on a specialized version of general equivalence theorem on a pre-determined finite set of design points.
+We will first establish the general equivalence theorem for EI-optimality of GLMs in Section \ref{section:GET}, which provides an intuitive way for choosing the support points to construct an EI-optimal design in a sequential fashion.
+Section \ref{section: Algorithm 2} details the proposed algorithm and develops the convergence property of the proposed algorithm.